cortexalt/.github/profile/README.md

 <br>

-Cortexalt is an ecommerce intelligence platform: we help you turn raw products into actionable insights.
+Cortexalt is an ecommerce intelligence company: we help you turn raw products into actionable insights.

 Our first product, **Extract**, is a state of the art, rust based web crawler and scraper that extracts product data from ecommerce websites.
 We developed it from scratch for optimal performance, stealth and price efficiency.